What a Rental Security Deposit Can and Can’t Be Used for in Redding CA

 Some rental agreements or leases will specify certain charges the tenants are responsible for such as key replacement or special cases with furnished units.
 These charges must be specified, fair and reasonable.
 Remember, if a tenant files a small claims case against you, a judge will be the one deciding what is reasonable or not.
 It’s a good idea to carefully follow the law and try to be fair and reasonable when dealing with tenant deposits.

 Hiring a professional property management company to handle your rentals in Redding CA. can save future headaches when it comes to court and tenant disputes.
 Get the advice you need by contacting us.
-We at Authority Property Management in Redding CA would be would be glad to give you advice even if you are with another firm.
+We at Authority Property Management in Redding CA would be glad to give you advice even if you are with another firm.

 Share this post with a friend!